jsxstyle/jsxstyle/misc/readme-template.md

 # jsxstyle

-jsxstyle is intended to be the best way to style JSX components.
-It provides a best-in-class developer experience without sacrificing performance, and has little regard for [existing CSS orthodoxy](#why-use-jsxstyle-instead-of-bemsmacssoocssetc).
+jsxstyle is the best way to style React (and Preact) components.
+It provides a best-in-class developer experience without sacrificing performance, and has little regard for [existing CSS orthodoxy][rip bem].

+## The gist

-Styles are written _inline_ on a special set of components exported by jsxstyle.
-When the component is rendered, these inline styles are converted to CSS rules and added to the document.
+With jsxstyle, there is no more ceremony surrounding styles.
+Instead of awkward tagged template literals or magical style functions, CSS declarations are passed as camel-cased JSX props to a set of primitive components exported by jsxstyle.
+When a component mounts, jsxstyle converts these props to optimized CSS classes and adds them to the document's `<head>`.

 With jsxstyle, your component code looks like this: